d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 In the encoder self-attention, both queries and keys come from the same input sequence.
-Since padding tokens do not carry meaning, with specified valid length of the input sequence, no query attends to positions of padding tokens.
+Since padding tokens do not carry meaning, with specified valid length of the input sequence no query attends to positions of padding tokens.
 In the following,
 two layers of multi-head attention weights are presented row by row.
-Each head independently attends based on separate representation subspaces of queries, keys, and values.
+Each head independently attends based on a separate representation subspace of queries, keys, and values.

 ```{.python .input}
 %%tab mxnet, tensorflow, jax